Delaine Le Bas: Biography

 In the publicity for the First Roma Pavilion at Venice in 2007, Le Bas was quoted as saying: "As a Romany, my viewpoint has always been that of the outsider and this position of the 'other' is reflected in the materials and messages within my work.
 We live in a culture of mixed values and garbled messages.
 My works are crafted from the disregarded and disparate objects of the car boot sale and the charity shop."

 For an installation in 2014, Le Bas recreated 'containment compounds' used to control Gypsy families by British authorities at the start of the 20th century.

 In 2017 she told The Guardian that “Most Roma art is held in storage, gathering dust in basements of museums...
 Most artists are either ignored altogether or, as Gypsies, we’re visible only in a highly negative way.”

 Le Bas and her husband Damian Le Bas have been associated with Outsider Art, unconventional artists working outside the confines of the art establishment.

+Nominated for the 2024 Turner Prize "for her presentation Incipit Vita Nova.
+Here Begins The New Life/A New Life Is Beginning at Secession, Vienna."
+Alongside Jasleen Kaur, Claudette Johnson and Pio Abad.
+Her installation for the 2024 Turner Prize came under scrutiny for suspected plagiarism of an earlier work by Edgeworth Johnstone.

+November 2024 — Named one of Three To Watch, Hotly tipped female talent of the British art scene by Harper's Bazaar in their annual art supplement, alongside Bianca Raffaella and fellow Turner Prize nominee Jasleen Kaur.